edencehealth/rcore/README.md

-# r-core
+# rcore

-A base image for eH containers that use R and Java.
+This repository contains the source code for building the Docker image which serves as the base image for several of the [edenceHealth](https://edence.health/) Docker images that depend on [the R software environment](https://www.r-project.org/).

+This image is based on the current debian "testing" release and it adds that distribution's default essential R packages, (such as `r-base-dev`, `r-recommended`, and `r-cran-remotes`) and OpenJDK 11.

-## nonroot user
+## "nonroot" reduced privilege user account

-This container creates a `nonroot` user with the same uid/gid used by the "distoless" containers.
+This image has a `nonroot` user with the same UID and GID used by the [Google "distoless"](https://github.com/GoogleContainerTools/distroless) images.
+This user account can be used in child images to improve runtime security (via the `USER nonroot` Dockerfile directive or via a `docker run` argument)

-## txt2lock.R
+## "txt2lock" lockfile generation helper

-This image contains the utility `txt2lock.R`.
-This is a utility for generating renv.lock files.
-It is on the execution path under `/bin`.
+This image contains the command-line utility `txt2lock.R`.
+This is a utility for generating `renv.lock` files from `renv.txt` files.
+By default it is installed in the execution path under `/bin`.

 ### txt2lock usage